reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

     }
 }
 ```
-In this example, we first create a message with the `MessageBuilder` class, similar to our previous example and use the `convertAndSend` method to send the message to the queue.
+In this example, we first create a message with the `MessageBuilder` class, similar to our previous example, and use the `convertAndSend` method to send the message to the queue.

 ## Receiving a Message